 Website of painter & economist Gizem Saka.

-Spring 2018: Wharton School of Business, Monetary Economics and the Global Economy
+Fall 2019: Wharton School of Business, Business Economics; Monetary Economics and the Global Economy

 Primary interests in economics: